Fatima421/WallaMarvel/Documentation.md

 **Why**: Repositories act as a boundary between the domain and data layers, keeping UseCases unaware of how data is fetched (network, cache, etc.).
 It also makes it easier to swap implementations (mock for testing, real API for production) without changing UseCases.

 ### API Client and Rest Manager
 **Why**: Initially, APIClient handled everything (URL building, networking, decoding, errors).
-I split responsibilities into APIClient that defines domain-specific requests (characters, search, etc.) and
-RestManager that handles generic networking (building requests, executing HTTP calls, validating responses, decoding).
+I split responsibilities into APIClient that defines domain-specific requests (characters, search, etc.) and RestManager that handles generic networking (building requests, executing HTTP calls, validating responses, decoding).
 This keeps networking reusable, simplifies APIClient, and makes the code easier to read and maintain.

 ### App container
-**Why**: Created to centralize dependency creation and avoid constructing dependencies inside ViewModels or UseCases.
+**Why**: Created to centralize dependency injection and avoid constructing dependencies inside ViewModels or UseCases.

 ## Implementation Decisions